jlwalker-dev/MyBiz/README.md

 ## 2023/01/23 - Introduction
 Back in the 1980's, I created a package that I named Simply Retail which was a basic Inventory, Point of Sale, and Reporting system that I gave away to people who bought a computer from my store.
 It was written in FoxPro DOS 2.6 and was used by several small businesses.
 Eventually, a new job and moving to another state caused me to quit developing it and eventually support, letting it wither away.
 However, I always considered that a worthy project that gave me real life experience writing business software.

 Around the time FoxPro 2.6 for Windows came out, I started to consider the idea that I should resurrect and rewrite it, but work, family, and life in general kept me from making it a priority.
-Now, years after Microsoft dropped VFP as a product (may they rot), I am still gainfully employeed as a VFP developer, but finally found the time to make it a priority to work on ideas that have been in the back of my mind, literally, for decades.
+Now, years after Microsoft dropped VFP as a product (may they rot), I am still gainfully employed as a VFP developer, but finally found the time to make it a priority to work on ideas that have been in the back of my mind, literally, for decades.

 MyBiz is intended to be a powerful small business package that will first be written in VFP with the intent of creating something that can eventually be moved over to a new language.
 Perhaps to Alaska Software's VFP successor, or to a language that runs in many operating systems, such as C++, Java, or Kotlin.

-The MyBiz system is designed to be very class oriented and understood by anyone with a modicom of VFP experience.
-There are several oriented for the project, and a copule that are capable of being used in any VFP project.
+The MyBiz system is designed to be very class oriented and understood by anyone with a modicum of VFP experience.
+There are several oriented for the project, and a most capable of being used in any VFP project.
 Once such example is the SQL class which allows you to write VFP syntax that can be used to access data from SQL Server, MySQL, and eventually PostgreSQL with very little effort.
 If you write fairly generic VFP SQL statements, there is virtually no need to worry about translating.
-If you do need something language specific or a concept not supported easily by VFP, supporting syntax for one or more SQL engines is a straight forward process.
+If you do need something language specific or a concept not supported easily by VFP, supporting syntax for one or more SQL engines is a straight-forward process.

 MyBiz is designed to be easily understood VFP code with no licensing requirements.
 It uses some external libraries and utility programs available from GitHub or otherwise freely available on the web.
 The idea is to have a system that can be developed and used by anyone with some real-world Visual FoxPro development experience, or as a project to learn VFP development.
 There are extensive English language comments in the system and an intent to not use "clever" code.
 However, when you create sophisticated classes, some "cleverness" is essential, but every effort is made to make easily read by anyone with junior developer competence.